ioncrash/wood_mackenzie_co2_emissions/README.md

 ## Running the front end
 Run these commands

-cd frontend/woods-mackenzie-frontend
+cd woods-mackenzie-frontend
 npm install
 npm start

 There should now be a front-end server running.
 You can now visit http://localhost:3000/ in your browser

-I also left the readme that came with the React scaffold I'm using, which has more info on the frontend server
+I also left the readme that came with create-react-app, the React scaffold I'm using.
+You can find it in woods-mackenzie-frontend/, and it has more info on the frontend server